chitransh1998/Text-Detection/README.md

 # Text-Detection
 In this project, we utilize various image processing and machine learning algorithms to detect and recognize text in documents and images.
 Another application area explored was embossed text detction.
+This project was carried out by me as part of the Summer Internship at IIT Delhi in the NVM Research group.

 ## Document Text detection